d2l-ai/d2l-en/chapter_introduction/index.md

 who associate each article to be indexed in PubMed with a set of tags drawn from the
-Medical Subject Headings (MeSH) ontology, a collection of roughly 28000 tags.
+Medical Subject Headings (MeSH) ontology, a collection of roughly 28,000 tags.
 Correctly tagging articles is important because it allows researchers to conduct exhaustive reviews of the literature.
-This is a time-consuming process and the annotators typically have a one-year lag between archiving and tagging.
+This is a time-consuming process and typically there is a one-year lag between archiving and tagging.
-Machine learning can provide provisional tags until each article can have a proper manual review.
+Machine learning can provide provisional tags until each article has a proper manual review.
 Indeed, for several years, the BioASQ organization has [hosted competitions](http://bioasq.org/) for this task.